nguyen-dinh-thanh/cyclistic-bike-share-analysis/README.md

 To convert casual riders into annual members, Cyclistic should avoid pitching "daily commute savings" and instead focus messaging on maximizing savings on leisure activities and weekend rides.

 1. **Introduce Flexible Leisure-Oriented Passes:** Launch a seasonal "Summer Membership" or a "Weekend Member Pass," featuring a credit-rollover option where pass fees can be applied toward upgrading to a full Annual Membership.
-  * * **Pros:** Lowers the entry barrier for casual riders; encourages gradual transition to annual plans.
+   * **Pros:** Lowers the entry barrier for casual riders; encourages gradual transition to annual plans.
-  * * **Cons:** Requires adjustments to the current billing and app infrastructure.
+   * **Cons:** Requires adjustments to the current billing and app infrastructure.
 2. **Execute Time- and Location-Targeted Digital Campaigns:** Focus digital ad spending (social media, in-app push notifications) around high-traffic casual stations near parks, waterfronts, and tourist destinations.
    * **Pros:** High ROI on marketing budget by targeting the right audience at the right time.
    * **Cons:** May miss casual riders who ride outside of these specific "hot zones."
 3. **Implement Gamification & Cost Comparison:** Introduce an in-app feature highlighting cost comparisons: "You spent $X on single passes this month.
 An Annual Membership would have saved you $Y!"
    * **Pros:** Provides a strong, personalized financial incentive to upgrade based on the user's actual behavior.
    * **Cons:** Requires development time from the software engineering team to integrate dynamic messaging.

+### Next Steps & Action Plan
+* **Who:** The Cyclistic Marketing Analytics Team & Digital Marketing Team.
+* **What:** Pilot a targeted digital marketing campaign using the "Cost Comparison" messaging across email and social media channels.
+Gather supplementary data, specifically weather patterns and financial pricing models, to refine the break-even point for riders.
+* **When:** Launch the pilot campaign in May, exactly 4 weeks ahead of the upcoming summer peak season.
+Track and evaluate the casual-to-member conversion rate throughout the summer months to determine campaign efficacy.

 ## 🧠 Project Retrospective & Learnings